Achilles Tendonitis In Sugar Land & Houston, Texas (TX)

-Achilles tendonitis is an injury that happens when someone stresses the band of tissue that connects their heel bone to the calf muscles at the back of their lower leg (the Achilles tendon).
+Achilles tendonitis in Sugar Land and Houston, TX, is an injury that happens when someone stresses the band of tissue that connects their heel bone to the calf muscles at the back of their lower leg (the Achilles tendon).

 Who Is At Risk For Achilles Tendonitis?